Frequently Asked Questions (FAQs)

 - Purple and White - Associate Degree in General Studies

 Students who wish to recognize someone who has helped them through school may participate in the Putting Students Through (PST) Program.
-Application deadline to submit speeches for consideration is Monday, April 11, 2016.
-Deadline to submit names of those to be honored is Thursday, April 21.
-The PST program will take place in the Shepherd Union Ballroom A at 4:00 p.m. on Thursday, April 28, 2016.
-Please call Jackie Edwards at (801) 626-7287 for additional information.
-You may pick up diplomas for those not attending the Putting Students Through program on Wednesday, April 27.
+Application deadline to submit speeches for consideration is Friday, March 23, 2018.
+Deadline to submit names of those to be honored is noon, Thursday, April 19.
+The PST program will take place in the Shepherd Union Ballroom B at 4:00 p.m. on Thursday, April 26, 2018.